Give us a missed call on

 What is GST Input Tax Credit?

-GST Input Tax Credit is a mechanism whereby businesses can claim back taxes already paid on their purchases.
+GST Input Tax Credit is a mechanism whereby businesses can claim credit for GST paid on eligible business purchases.

-When businesses buy goods/services they have to pay GST (Goods and Services Tax) for production or other purposes.
-This tax can be claimed back after sales (i.e., supply of final product), thus lowering the final tax liability.
+When businesses buy goods or services, they have to pay GST (Goods and Services Tax) on inputs used in the course or furtherance of business.
+This tax can be set off against the GST payable on outward supplies, thus lowering the final tax liability.

 To claim ITC, businesses must adhere to specific rules and meet the eligibility criteria.
-For instance, to claim tax credits, businesses must hold valid invoices/e-Invoices under GST and file their returns in time.
+For instance, to claim tax credits, businesses must hold valid tax invoices or other prescribed documents, ensure that the relevant invoice details are furnished in GST returns, and file their returns on time.

 ITC in GST reduces unnecessary taxes, increases business cash flow, and enables them to stay GST compliant.